 Soak in the hot waters of the Blue Lagoon in Iceland

 The Blue Lagoon is more than just a visual treat; it is not just otherworldly in appearance, but therapeutic in its spa-like experience.
 There’s nothing quite like a sublime soak in hot, mineral-rich 100-degree water when it’s freezingly cold.
-It is the ultimate experience in relaxation and rejuvenation.
+It is the ultimate experience of relaxation and rejuvenation.

 Visit Santa’s Home in Finland